 Pasta and ricotta make for a perfect impromptu meal or weekend dinner.
 The mellow flavor combination of tomato, ricotta and a bit of parmesan cheese is vaguely reminiscent of southern-style lasagna.
-But, like many simple pasta dishes, it’ll be done in less than 30 minutes—the time it takes to bring the water to the boil and cook your pasta.
+But unlike lasagna, it’ll be done in less than 30 minutes—the time it takes to bring the water to the boil and cook your pasta.
+Now that’s what I call a time-saver.

 Serves 4-6 people